 Amherst, NY 14221

 The Leadership Management Council (LMC) is an ancillary alumni committee founded in 2010, comprised of MBA and MOL graduates in executive and leadership positions with vast experience across a variety of industries throughout Western New York.
 The LMC operates with an 18-member board and meets monthly at the Amherst Campus, working to provide value-added educational and networking opportunities to the College's alumni and the surrounding business community.

-For more information regarding the 2013 Leadership Development Series, click here.
+For more information regarding the 2014 Excellence in Leadership Series, click here.

 Angelo Genco '09, Chair

 Manager, Mission Assurance, Northrop Grumman

 Megan Fitzgerald '10

 Michael Moley '06